pinobatch/libbet/README.md

 At first, I tried to use the confused perspective common among 8-bit overhead games, where the background is semi-overhead but the moving characters are drawn as if viewed from the side.
-It looked fine for rolling and for hopping sideways, but not for hopping up or down.
+It looked fine for rolling and for hopping sideways, but not for hopping up or down until I added a shadow.